gabrielkoerich/gabrielkoerich/README.md

 Love to solve problems developing ideas and transforming them in reality, especially if related to marketing or finance.

-Over 12 years of experience in web development (full-stack) and 7 in Laravel (started using Laravel 3 in 2012).
+Over 12 years of experience in web development (full-stack).

 Main focus is backend, my passion is to understand the problem and come up with a beautiful software architecture to solve it.